ChenYangyao/project-leetcode-solution/problems/problem812.md

 **Basic solution**

-It is natural to solve this problem by traverse throughout all the points able to form triangles.
+It is natural to solve this problem by traversing throughout all the points able to form triangles.
 The time complexity is `O(n^3)`.

 ```swift
 let length = points.count